Shanghai reports 12 new COVID deaths as frustrations boil over

 "I can only say that if you don't even want to listen to just a small amount of real voices, then it is really hopeless," said one.

+Many were reminded of the anger that erupted on social media two years ago following the death from COVID-19 of Li Wenliang, a doctor reprimanded by police for sharing "false" information about a new SARS-like infectious disease in Wuhan in late 2019.

+"Dr. Li, after two years nothing has changed," said another Weibo user.
+"We still can't open our mouths, still can't speak."

-(Reporting by David Stanway and Wang Jing; Editing by Sam Holmes)
+(Reporting by David Stanway and Wang Jing; Editing by Sam Holmes & Shri Navaratnam)